84 best TV shows and series to watch on Netflix - TheNewsTrace

 Stranger Issues

-Paying homage to a 1980’s Spielberg impressed world of Walkie-Talkies and Chopper bikes, The Duffer Brother’s Stranger Issues is likely one of the greatest hits ever to be created by Netflix.
-A supernatural journey crammed with intrigue and horror it tells the story of a gaggle of 4 buddies in Hawkins, Indiana that befriend a telekinetic super-girl and strive to unpick an advanced and unusual series of phenomena.
+Paying homage to a 1980s Spielberg impressed world of walkie-talkies and Chopper bikes, the Duffer brothers’ Stranger Issues is without doubt one of the largest hits ever to be created by Netflix.
+A supernatural journey crammed with intrigue and horror it tells the story of a gaggle of 4 buddies in Hawkins, Indiana that befriend a telekinetic super-girl and attempt to unpick a sophisticated and unusual series of phenomena.

 Starring Winona Ryder, David Harbour, Millie Bobby Brown and many extra, that is unmissably good telly.

-Because the seasons go, the stress ramps up and extra characters and mysteries are intertwined on this fantastically watchable story.
-Oh, and and it has a totally unmissable soundtrack too.
-The “exhilarating and devastating” third season was the newest to drop – and season 4 has been confirmed…
+Because the seasons go, the strain ramps up and extra characters and mysteries are intertwined on this fantastically watchable story.
+Oh, and and it has a very unmissable soundtrack too.
+The “exhilarating and devastating” third season was the most recent to drop – and season 4 has been confirmed…

 Watch on Netflix